MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-sql-api-as-cosmos-db.md

 # Develop a JavaScript application for Cosmos DB with SQL API

-To create,or use Cosmos DB with the the SQL API use a Cosmos DB resource.
+To create or use Cosmos DB with the SQL API use a Cosmos DB resource.
 Learn how to create the Cosmos resource and use your database.

 ## Create a Cosmos DB resource for a SQL API database